April 28, 2025•7 min read••

 npm init -y

-Create an example
+Create an example app.js file:

-app.js
+nano app.js

-Add this simple Express server code to
+Add this simple Express server code to app.js:

-:const express = require('express'); const app = express(); const port = 3000; app.get('/', (req, res) => res.send('Hello World!')); app.listen(port, () => { console.log(`App listening at http://localhost:${port}`); });
+const express = require('express'); const app = express(); const port = 3000; app.get('/', (req, res) => res.send('Hello World!')); app.listen(port, () => { console.log(`App listening at http://localhost:${port}`); });

 Install Express: